 If you haven’t done it before, you’ll be an expert by the end.

-You might have to work in batches depending on how much chicken wings you’re cooking, but that’s okay.
+You might have to work in batches depending on how much chicken wings you’re cooking (I’m using 4 to 5 pounds), but that’s okay.
 Preheat your oven to 425° and line a rimmed sheet pan with non-stick foil.
 Brush the aluminum foil with oil (to reinforce the non-stick part), then toss the wings in 3 tablespoons of olive oil before lining them up on the foil.

 Slide them on the middle rack of your preheated oven and bake for minutes before rotating the pan halfway and baking for 15 more minutes.
 Then turn on the broiler until crispy and golden.